OXID-eSales/unzer-documentation/configuration.rst

    Figure: Entering key pairs for Unzer Invoice (Paylater)

 |result|

+Under :guilabel:`Webhook Settings`, the webhooks for the payment methods are displayed (:ref:`oxdamc03`, item 3).

 In the checkout, an additional query for the date of birth (:ref:`oxdamc05`, item 1) appears automatically for private customers (B2C).